boyvanamstel/CatalinaMusicScripting-BugReport/README.md

 1. Access a song on Apple Music, load a local track or skip a track.
 2. Grant permission to CatalinaMusicBridge.app to access Music.app.

-Notice the error that appears in the Console.
+Notice the error that appears in the Console:
 ![Privilege violation error shown in the console](Screenshots/error.png)

 3. Disable sandboxing in `CatalinaMusicBridge.entitlements`.